 - Put the bay leaf, peppercorns, and coriander seeds in the bottom of a 1-quart jar.

 - Gently open each lemon and sprinkle 1-2 teaspoons of salt over the lemon quarters.

 - Using a muddler, or wooden spoon, press the lemons down into the jar, so they release as much of their juice as possible.

-- If there's not enough juice to cover the lemons, squeeze the juice out of a few more lemons until you have enough juice to cover the lemons in the jar.
+- Add the remaining juice from the juiced lemons until you have enough juice to cover the lemons in the jar.